Powdery Mildew – Control

 Powdery mildew is a “parasitic” fungus.
 It rests on the leaf surface and absorbs sap from plant cells.
 For this reason infected leaves are often twisted and gnarled.

-Crape myrtle blooms will be sparse since the disease causes buds to abort.
-A wise alternative is to ONLY plant crape myrtles that have Native American names: ‘Natchez’, ‘Muscogee’, ‘Tuscarora’, etc. These plants have been specifically selected for mildew resistance.
+Crapemyrtle blooms will be sparse since the disease causes buds to abort.
+A wise alternative is to ONLY plant crapemyrtles that are labeled as resistant: ‘Natchez’, ‘Muscogee’, ‘Tuscarora’, etc. These plants have been specifically selected for mildew resistance.

 Severe pruning of crapemyrtle in winter will make it more likely to have powdery mildew the following summer.

-In the case of euonymous, which is so terribly susceptible to the disease, replacing the shrub with a less-problematic plant is recommended.
+In the case of euonymus, which is so terribly susceptible to the disease, replacing the shrub with a less-problematic plant is recommended.

-Organic controls include potassium bicarbonate (Remedy), wettable sulfur and horticultural oil, including neem oil.
+Organic controls include Remedy (click for sources), wettable sulfur and horticultural oil (click for sources), including neem oil.

 powdery mildew on dogwood leaves